 - 1 avocado, peeled, seeded and diced

 - 1 Tablespoons fresh cilantro, chopped

-In a medium bowl, add mayonnaise, mustard, Old Bay, lemon juice, salt, and pepper.
+- In a medium bowl, add mayonnaise, mustard, Old Bay, lemon juice, salt, and pepper.
 (IF YOU ARE USING EGG, ADD IT TO THIS MIXTURE).
 Combine and set aside

-PAN FRY: In a large skillet (I use a 10" skillet), add enough oil for a depth of about 1/4", and heat over medium-high.
-Carefully add patties laying them away from you to prevent splatter.
-Cook for about 3 minutes per side.
-Patties are ready to flip when you can see the bottom edges turn golden brown.
-When finished, drain on paper towels
+- In a large skillet (I use a 10" skillet), add enough oil for a depth of about 1/4", and heat over medium-high.
+Carefully add patties, laying them away from you to prevent splatter.